|Limousin-Cottage||Self Catering||Saturday||1||4||1||Double sofa bed, travel cot, single fold-up bed|

 There is excellent, free, wi-fi internet.
 Out guests often tell us it is better than they have at home.

-The cottage also benefits from UK and French television.
+The cottage also benefits from UK and French television, and UK radio channels on Sky.

 The cottage is available for lettings all year round.
 Off-season lets of 3 months available, at just £400 per calendar month plus electricity and logs for a 3 month stay between October and March.
 There is a log burning stove which keeps the whole cottage cosy and warm in winter.
 The cottage has everything you need for a longer stay.